 Arts University Bournemouth were delighted to attend the Creative Conscience Awards Night on July 9th in London.
 The event was held at the prestigious agency, AMV BBDO and attended by many industry professionals.
 Graphic Design students and alumni were delighted to achieve highly in the awards, winning Gold, Silver and Bronze.

-Graphic Design graduate Harriet Roberts received the Gold award for her project Dermapa+ch in the Product & Structural Design category.
+Graphic Design graduate Harriet Roberts received the Gold award for her project Dermapa+ch in the Product and Structural Design category.

 Dermapa+ch promotes wound healing, in a practical and natural form.
 The patch can heal second-degree burns faster, without leaving a scar, and treats skin injuries using sterile water for immediate relief to the patient.